Perspective | White people learn about Juneteenth, celebrated by millions of black Americans every year

 There’s the initial Emancipation Proclamation issued by Lincoln on Sept.
 22. 1862.
 Or its official declaration on Jan.
 1, 1863.
 Or the passing of the 13th Amendment on Jan.
 31, 1865.

-D.C. celebrates Emancipation Day on April 16, for the day in 1862 that more than 3,000 enslaved people were liberated in D.C. five months before Lincoln’s proclamation.
+D.C. celebrates Emancipation Day on April 16, for the day in 1862 that more than 3,000 enslaved people were liberated in the District five months before Lincoln’s proclamation.

 Juneteenth, however, is a deeper, more definitive day.